 Gospel Communication: 6 ECTS credits.
 The Gospel is good news that is communicated in a variety of ways.
 In this course you will study and practice several methods of communicating this good news of Jesus to others.
 Two of the main methods this course will explore are homiletics and Bible studies.
 Homiletics is the art of delivering a message (sermon, meditation or talk) based on a passage of the Bible to an audience in a church, camp or some other setting.
 Leading a small group Bible study involves asking the right questions and knowing when to speak (and when not to).
 Both require an understanding of the Biblical text and the personal context.
 The course will give you tools to prepare Bible studies and deliver messages, as well as help you become a better listener and participant in the communication process.

-Prerequisites: BIB 200, BIB 201, COM 262 (for students with old core); COM 263 (for students with new core).
+Prerequisites: BIB 200, BIB 201, COM 263